Identifying Weaknesses in Machine Translation Metrics Through Minimum Bayes Risk Decoding: A Case Study for COMET: Experiment Setup

 \subsection{MBR Decoding Implementations}

-For non-neural evaluation metrics, we use the MBR decoding implementation\footnote{\url{https://github.com/Roxot/mbr-nmt}} provided by \citet{eikema2021samplingbased}.
-We decide to use only unique samples both as candidates and as the support such that no hypothesis is assigned a higher average MBR score simply because it perfectly matches one or multiple other hypotheses in the support.
-In our experiments, we use chrF++ \citep{popovic-2017-chrf} and BLEU as non-neural metrics.
-For the latter metric, the implementation internally makes use of SacreBLEU \citep{post-2018-call}.
+For non-neural metrics, we use the MBR decoding implementation\footnote{\url{https://github.com/Roxot/mbr-nmt}} provided by \citet{eikema2021samplingbased}.
+We use only unique samples such that no hypothesis is assigned a higher average MBR score simply because it perfectly matches one or multiple hypotheses in the support.\footnote{Using all samples does not affect our results.} In our experiments, we use chrF++ \citep{popovic-2017-chrf} and BLEU as non-neural metrics.
+For BLEU, the implementation internally uses SacreBLEU \citep{post-2018-call}\footnote{Using floor smoothing with a smoothing value of 0.1.}.

 For our experiments with COMET, we adapt the official COMET implementation\footnote{\url{https://github.com/Unbabel/COMET}} and implement an option for MBR decoding.
 Since COMET first creates a pooled sentence representation of the source and each of the two hypotheses before constructing a single vector from these representations and passing it through a regression layer, it is crucial that the implementation does not naively call COMET on every hypothesis pair.
-Instead, we encode the source sentence and every hypothesis with XLM-R \citep{conneau-etal-2020-unsupervised} \textbf{only once} and then score all combinations of hypothesis pairs in parallel.
+Instead, we encode the source sentence and hypotheses \textbf{only once} with XLM-R \citep{conneau-etal-2020-unsupervised} and then score all combinations of hypothesis pairs in parallel.